 Can You Prevent Piles?

-- Drink a lot of water and keep yourself hydrated at all times.
+- Make him stay hydrated.
+Ask him to drink a lot of water and keep himself hydrated at all times.

-- Try sitting on the pot by squatting on it so as to ease the process of pooping.
+- Ask him to sit on the toilet pot the Indian way, i.e., by squatting so as to ease the process of pooping.

 Also Read: Hematuria in Kids